mobarski/smol/README.md

 `_name:`

-Local labels are only available between between two normal labels (can be reused).
+Local labels (starting with underscore) are only available between between two normal labels (can be reused).